Get Your Free CTV Advertising Playbook

 Each DSP analyzes the bid request in milliseconds.
 A kitchen appliance brand's DSP sees that Sarah frequently visits cooking sites and recently searched for "best blenders."
 Their system calculates that Sarah fits their target audience profile and authorizes a bid of $12 CPM.
 Meanwhile, a meal kit delivery service's DSP notices Sarah's interest in quick recipes and suburban location.
 They bid $15 CPM.

 The auction happens instantly.
-The meal kit service wins with the highest bid, and their video ad gets selected.
+The meal kit service wins with the highest bid, and its video ad gets selected.
 The winning creative loads into the video player, and Sarah sees a 15-second ad for convenient meal solutions before her recipe video begins.
 From click to ad display, the entire process took less than 100 milliseconds.

 Types of Programmatic Video Ads